 Draft Clarrie Hall Dam Water Release Policy

-You are invited to review and provide your feedback on the draft Clarrie Hall Dam Water Release Policy.
+From 19 July to 16 August 2022, we invited the community to review and provide feedback on the draft Clarrie Hall Dam Water Release Policy.

 Background